jesse-kaufman/portfolio-site/src/content/projects/ai-trash-detection/index.md

 ## Machine learning approach

-I leveraged YOLO, a real-time object detection algorithm, to train a model specifically designed to detect my trash cans.
+I leveraged YOLO—a real-time object detection algorithm—to train a model specifically designed to detect my trash cans.
 The process involved:

-- **Dataset Collection:** Gathering and labeling images of trash cans from various angles, lighting conditions, and weather scenarios to ensure accurate detection.
+- **Dataset collection:** Gathering and labeling images of trash cans from various angles, lighting conditions, and weather scenarios to ensure accurate detection
-- **Model Training:** Using YOLO to train a custom model, fine-tuning hyperparameters for accuracy.
+- **Model training:** Using YOLO to train a custom model, fine-tuning hyperparameters for accuracy
-- **Testing and Optimization:** Conducting multiple tests to minimize false positives and enhance detection reliability in all conditions.
+- **Testing and optimization:** Conducting multiple tests to minimize false positives and enhance detection reliability in all conditions
-- **Retraining and Fine-tuning:** Analyzing misdetections, labeling them correctly, and retraining the model to improve accuracy.
+- **Retraining and fine-tuning:** Analyzing misdetections, labeling them correctly, and retraining the model to improve accuracy
-- **API setup:** Configuring an [API Docker container](https://github.com/JavierMtz5/YOLOv8-docker) to serve as the interface between the YOLO model and my home automation system.
+- **API setup:** Configuring an [API Docker container](https://github.com/JavierMtz5/YOLOv8-docker) to serve as the interface between the YOLO model and my home automation system

 ## Integration with Home Automation

 After training the model and ensuring its accuracy, I integrated it into my home automation setup using Node-RED:

-- **Camera Integration:** Security cameras capture images when motion is detected.
+- **Camera Integration:** Security cameras capture images when motion is detected
-- **Image Processing:** Node-RED sends API request with image to YOLO Docker container, where it is analyzed to detect the presence of a trash can and returns the results.
+- **Image Processing:** Node-RED sends API request with image to YOLO Docker container, where it is analyzed to detect the presence of a trash can and returns the results
-- **Notification System:** If a trash can is detected by the front cameras, it confirms the trash has been put out and stops the reminders.
+- **Notification System:** If a trash can is detected by the front cameras, it confirms the trash has been put out and stops the reminders

 {{< figure src="/projects/ai-trash-detection/trash-input-boolean.jpg" alt="Image of 'Trash cans out back' input boolean in Home Assistant." caption="Image of 'Trash cans out back' input boolean in Home Assistant." class="narrow" >}}

 ## Trash can detection logic

-Four cameras in two locations are checked for trash cans: two in front (front door and front yard) and two in the backyard (driveway and back door).
-This lets me know with reasonable certainty whether the trash cans are in the front or back yard.
+**Four cameras in two locations** are checked for trash cans:

+- two in front (front door and front yard)
+- two in the backyard (driveway and back door)

+This lets me know with reasonable certainty **whether the trash cans are in the front or back yard**.
 The selected cameras also reduce the likelihood of a neighbor's trash cans being detected.

 ![Image of Node-RED logic flow for trash can detection](detect-trash-cans-logic.jpg)

-1. Node-RED listens to the MQTT topic `camera/+/event` for an `image_downloaded` event
+1. Node-RED listens to the MQTT topic `camera/+/event` for an `image_downloaded` event sent by my [camera notifications flow](../event-driven-camera-notifications/#2-image-change-monitoring-and-download)
-2. The image size is compared to the known size of a full notification image and only proceeds if it is
+2. The image size (contained in the MQTT payload) is compared to the known size of a full notification image and only proceeds it matches
-    - This prevents cropped images (such as would occur with a person detection event on the camera) from being processed for trash cans, as they often are cropped out
+    - *This prevents cropped images (such as would occur with a person detection event on the camera) from being processed for trash cans, as they often are cropped out*
 3. The image is sent to a locally-run YOLO service using a model custom-trained on my particular trash cans
 4. The number of trash cans detected is counted and if > 1, the trash cans are assumed to be in the same location as the camera image being processed
 5. If the trash cans were NOT detected, only update the trash cans' location between 5AM and 11PM
-    - This prevents false negatives from causing my reminders to prematurely be disabled when a dark camera image causes the system to think the trash cans are no longer out back
+    - *This prevents false negatives from causing my reminders to prematurely be disabled when a dark camera image causes the system to think the trash cans are no longer out back*

 ## "Put out trash" reminder logic